feedbin/feedbin-api/content/entries.md

 **Parameters**

-Supports the same parameters as `/v2/entries.json`
+Supports the same parameters as `/v2/entries.json`, except the `ids` parameter.

 **Status Codes**